James-Dyer/lambda-delta-chapter-website/README.md

   - TBD
 - Gallery
   - Showcase of chapter's photos
+- Alumni Resources
+  - A way to sign up to the Alum emailing list
+  - Maybe a little bio of the tribune

- Some of these feature are still in progress.
+ Some of these features are still in progress.